-Monkey Forest was one of the scariest parts of my time in Bali.
-A forest filled with hundreds of wild monkeys that spend their days stealing from and leaping on top of tourists, it was never going to be somewhere that I enjoyed.
+Monkey Forest was one of the more traumatising experiences from my time in Bali.
+A forest filled with hundreds of monkeys that spend their days stealing from, and leaping on top of, tourists?
+It was never going to be somewhere that I enjoyed.

-Taking the shortcut through Monkey Forest, I skipped happily along the trail, imagining the sheer delight that he would display upon being presented with the magical lemon and lime concoction.
-I knew it would change his life.
+There was a shortcut through Monkey Forest that passed through Monkey Forest and I decided to take it.
+I skipped happily along the dirt track, plastic bag in hand.
+I imagined the sheer delight Dave would display upon being presented with the magical lemon and lime concoction.
+I knew it would win me the Best Girlfriend Ever award.

-As I danced around a crowd of monkeys that were eyeing me suspiciously, I noticed one of them slowly and deliberately creep towards me.
+As I danced around a crowd of monkeys that were eyeing me up with suspicion, I noticed one of them slowly and deliberately creep towards me.

-Instinctively, I sped up and felt my heart begin to race as he also increased his pace.
-I stopped and turned to him.
-“Go awaaaaay!”, I hissed while stamping my feet loudly.
-My attempts to intimidate and terrify him failed as I watched him lunge towards my bag with an agility that I could only dream of possessing.
+Instinctively, I sped up, feeling my heart begin to race as he increased his pace to match mine.
+I tutted and stopped on the path, turning to face him.
+“Go awaaaaay!”
+I hissed, stamping my feet on the ground.
+My attempts to intimidate and scare him failed and I watched him lunge towards my bag with an agility that I could only dream of possessing.

-With a single swipe of his arm he had ripped through my plastic bag and snatched my beloved bottles of Sprite.
+With a single swipe of his arm he had ripped through my plastic bag and snatched my beloved bottle of Sprite.

 “No!”
 I squealed.

-Assuming it was simply a mistake, I held out my hand, fully expecting him to hand the bottle back to me.
+Assuming it was simply a mistake and that the monkey had manners, I held out my hand, fully expecting him to hand the bottle back to me.

 This meant war.

-Snarling and baring his teeth, he hissed menacingly and began charging at me, reaching close to the speed of light in just a few seconds.
+Snarling and baring his teeth, he hissed and began to charge at me, reaching top speed in just a few seconds.

 The monkey sinking his teeth into my leg.